pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 - `metadata`: (Object)
   - An object that will be stored with the token and can be used to track the token.
 - `payorId`: (String)
-  - The PayTheory payor ID to use for the payment.
+  - The Pay Theory payor ID to use for the payment.
 Allows for user to manage identities.
   - This cannot be used if also using the `payorInfo` parameter.

 Once the `tokenizePaymentMethod` function is called, you will receive a response from the `transactedObserver` function.